 Dual Fuel Program

-What Is The Dual Fuel Heating System?
+What is a Dual Fuel System?

 Dual fuel peak control periods usually occur on the coldest and hottest days of the year.
 Winter control periods usually start about 5:00 p.m. and end about 11:00 p.m.
 If the following mornings are severely cold, peak load control may also occur at that time.
 Summer control periods usually start about 1:00 p.m. and ends about 5:00 p.m.
 Cooling loads are cycled on and off every 15 minutes during the summer peak load control.